How to Release Your First Cassette Tape (Without a Label)

 Step 7: Figure Out Quantity and Budget

 Be honest about your reach.
 You probably don’t need 200 tapes on the first go.
+In fact, Tape Lab recommends just making one to get strated.

 Questions to answer: